 First Response Conversion – 3 day First Aid Work

 First Response Conversion for First Aid at Work (3 day) course.
-This First Aid module is designed to complete the additional topics required for the First Response, having completed the First Aid at Work (3 day) course.
+This module is designed to complete the additional topics required for the First Response, having completed the First Aid at Work (3 day) course.

 First Response Conversion – 1 day Emergency First Aid Work

 First Response Conversion for Emergency First Aid at Work (1 day) course.
-This First Aid module is designed to complete the additional topics required for the First Response, having completed the Emergency First Aid at Work (1 day) course.
+This module is designed to complete the additional topics required for the First Response, having completed the Emergency First Aid at Work (1 day) course.

 First Response Conversion – Child First Aid course

-First Response Conversion for Child First Aid Courses This First Aid module is designed to complete the additional topics required for the First Response, having completed the 2 day Child First Aid course, St John School’s First Aid or similar.
+First Response Conversion for Child First Aid Courses This module is designed to complete the additional topics required for the First Response, having completed the 2 day Child First Aid course, St John School’s First Aid or similar.